cn-uofbasel/ccn-lite/tutorial/tutorial.md

                                 isAlreadyRunning = config.isCCNLiteAlreadyRunning)

 // This configuration sets up the compute server
-// "withLocalAm = false" indicates that it should not start an abstract machine alongside the compute server val computeNodeConfig = ComputeNodeConfig("127.0.0.1",
+// "withLocalAm" indicates whether it should start an abstract machine alongside the compute server val computeNodeConfig = ComputeNodeConfig("127.0.0.1",
                                           config.computeServerPort,
                                           config.prefix,
                                           withLocalAM = false)

-// Abstraction of a node which runs both the router and the compute server on localhost (over UDP sockets) val node = LocalNode(routerConfig, Some(computeNodeConfig))
+// Abstraction of a node which runs both the router and the compute server on localhost over UDP val node = LocalNode(routerConfig, Some(computeNodeConfig))

 // Publish services